apache/hawq-docs/admin/ambari-admin.md

 ## Removing a HAWQ Standby Master<a id="amb-remove-standby"></a>

-If you need to perform maintenance on the HAWQ Standby Master host, first remove the standby master from the HAWQ cluster configuration.
+This service action enables you to remove the HAWQ Standby Master component in situations where you may need to reinstall the component.

 ### When to Perform
+* Execute this procedure if you need to decommission or replace theHAWQ Standby Master host.
-* Execute this procedure if the HAWQ Standby Master fails or requires maintenance.
+* Execute this procedure and then add the HAWQ Standby Master once again, if the HAWQ Standby Master is unable to synchronize with the HAWQ Master and you need to reinitialize the service.
 * Execute this procedure during a scheduled maintenance period, because it requires a restart of the HAWQ service.

 ### Procedure